aedobbyn/postal/README.md

 #### Well, not all of it

-The `zips_zones` dataset included in this package contains a 1,000,000 row sample of all the 3 digit origin-destination pairs.
-You can access it with:
+The `zips_zones` dataset included in this package contains a random sample of 1,000,000 rows of all the 3 digit origin-destination pairs.
+Load it with:

 ``` r
 data(zips_zones)